hpi-schul-cloud/nuxt-client/docs/1-Tutorials/WritingTests/ScreenshotTests.md

 ### Exclude stories from screenshot tests

-But some things are not usefull to test with a static screenshot (like a loading spinner).
+But some things are not useful to test with a static screenshot (such as a loading spinner).
 To exclude these stories you can add them to the list of excluded stories.

 <<< @/tests/screenshot/ignoredStories.js

-### What not to test
+### What to not test

 In general you should not test: